MarkoSulamagi/Buffed-Up-Gym-Jedi/readme.md

 - Sample exercises
 - Quite OK design
-- Pull exercises list from server each time user opens app.
+- Pull exercises list from server each time user opens app (gifs are hard saved to app).
 - Switch exercises functionality (from sidemenu).
 - Save exercise info.
 - Set default exercise info to forms, if exercise has already been done before.